syncfusion-content/uwp-docs/uwp/Docking/Floating-Window.md

 ## Enabling or Disabling the Float functionality

-The `CanFloat` AttachedProperty helps to enable or disable the floating functionality by setting its value as true or false respectively.
-By default, `CanFloat` value is true.
+The `CanFloat` attached property helps to enable or disable the floating functionality by setting its value as true or false respectively.
+By default, the `CanFloat` value is true.
 This functionality can be disabled by setting its value as false.
-While setting CanFloat property as false, it disables the dragging functionality of dock window.
-So, changing the window position by Mouse interaction will be restricted.
-Still DockWindow position can be changed through code behind.
+When setting the `CanFloat` property as false, it disables the dragging functionality of the dock window, so changing the window position via mouse interaction will be restricted.
+The dock window position can still be changed through code-behind.

 {% tabs %}